BenQoder/eloquent-orm/docs/GETTING_STARTED.md

 # Getting Started with Eloquent ORM

-A comprehensive guide to get you up and running with Eloquent ORM in your TypeScript project.
+A comprehensive guide to get you up and running with Eloquent ORM in your TypeScript project for accessing Laravel databases.

 ## Prerequisites

 - Node.js 16+
 - TypeScript 4.5+
+- **An existing Laravel application** with database models
-- An existing database connection (MySQL, PostgreSQL, SQLite, etc.)
+- **Access to the Laravel database** (same database connection details)
-- Basic familiarity with ORMs and SQL
+- Basic familiarity with Laravel Eloquent and ORMs
+- Knowledge of your Laravel model structure and relationships

 ## Installation